Welcome to Spring!

 - 1 in 4 fatal drowning accidents involve children under 14.

 - In 2005, of all children 1 to 4 years old, almost 30% died from drowning.
-Fatal drowning remains the second-leading cause of unintentional injury-related death for children ages 1 to 14 years.
+Fatal drowning and stair-related injuries are the most common causes of unintentional injury-related death for children ages 1 to 14 years.

 - For every child that dies, another 4 are treated in emergency rooms for submersion-related accidents, some of which cause permanent brain damage.